mcgannco/CalendarApp/README.md

   * Click Calendar 2018 Header to return to year view

 ## Day View
-  * View each event for the day
+  * View / scroll through all event for the day
   * Open event form to create new event
   * Click icons to delete / update events
   * Click Calendar 2018 Header to return to year view